 School Overview

-The teacher population of 464 teachers has grown by 148% over five years.
+The teacher population of 464 teachers has stayed relatively flat over five years.

 Indian Hills Community College